Potatzz/23586/first_teleop_program.md

 # Movement!
 Finally, let's get the motor to move!
 Now we will use the `loop()` method!
-Click outside of the } bracket that belonds to the `init()` method (it's the curly bracket right below the last line we added).
-Here add `public void loop() {` and press enter.\
+Make a new method with the header `public void loop() {`\
 Inside the `loop()` method, we're going to create an **If/Else** statement that will read the gamepad joysticks to move the motor!
 First write `if (gamepad1.left_stick_y > 0) {` and press enter.
 This line is checking to see if the y value of the left joystick on the gamepad is greater than 0, in other words, are you moving the joystick up?
-Again, you should get an error on the `gamepad1`, import the class it asks you too :)\
+Again, you should get an error on the `gamepad1`, so import the class!\
 Now we will add code to actually move the motor!
 Inside the if statement, add the line `motor.setPower(1.0);`.
 This line is setting the power of the `motor` variable to 1.
 But `motor` variable has been set to equal an actual real motor! **Keep in mind, the .setPower() attribute requires a *double* to work, so make sure you provide a double and not an integer**\
+You should also keep in mind that the motors have a **-1.0 to 1.0 range of power**, if you set its power to anything higher or lower than -1.0 or 1.0, then it will just set it to -1.0 or 1.0\
 \
 Now we have an issue though, if you ran this code and moved the joystick, the motor would never stop!
 This could be dangerous, especially if its on a big robot with way more than just 1 motor!
-On the same line as the ending } bracket of the if statement, add `else {` and press enter.
+Add an `else {` statement.
 This section will run if the above if statement isn't met (as in, if the gamepad joy stick is less than or equal to 0 since that wouldn't run the code inside the if statement).
 Inside the else section, add `motor.setPower(0.0);` (**Notice how even zero's have to have a ".0" in doubles!**).
 This line sets the motor power to 0 if the joystick isn't pushed forward.\
 This should be your final code:
 ```java
 package org.firstinspires.ftc.teamcode.IntoTheDeep.TeleOp;